 5. Wrike is a one-stop organization tool

 No longer do team members and clients need to be scouring the cloud to find documents related to a task.
 No longer do team members need to go back and forth between email, chat, and Wrike.
-All of the moving pieces of project management can be conducted within Wrike, increasing efficiency and cost-effectiveness particularly as a project management software.
+All of the moving pieces of a project can be conducted within Wrike, increasing efficiency and cost-effectiveness particularly as a project management software.

 - Control how your tasks are organized